Kate Zambreno: To Write as if Already Dead

-To Write as if Already Dead circles around Zambreno’s attempts to write a study of Hervé Guibert’s diaristic AIDS novel, To the Friend Who Did Not Save My Life.
-The first half of To Write as if Already Dead is a novella in the mode of a detective story, searching after the mysterious disappearance of an online friendship after an intense dialogue on anonymity, names, language, and connection.
-The second half, a notebook documenting the doubled history of two bodies amid another historical plague, continues the meditation on friendship, solitude, time, mortality, precarity, art, and literature.
-“This book is a tour de force.
+To Write as if Already Dead is about Zambreno’s attempts to write a study of Hervé Guibert’s diaristic AIDS novel: To the Friend Who Did Not Save My Life.
+The first half of the work is a novella like a detective story, investigating the disappearance of an online friend after an intense dialogue on anonymity, names, language, and connection.
+The second half is a notebook documenting the doubled history of two bodies amid plague; it continues meditations on friendship, solitude, time, mortality, precarity, art, and literature.
+According to Moyra Davey: “This book is a tour de force.
 I was completely awestruck by the way Zambreno enacts the concept of the title, and by the way she writes the body, hers and Guibert’s.
-It is a moving performative act, a document of our time from the trenches, and a brilliant critical study,” writes Moyra Davey.
+It is a moving performative act, a document of our time from the trenches, and a brilliant critical study.”